U.S. safety board wants Boeing to redesign 737 NG part after fatal Southwest accident

 The engine on the plane’s left side spewed bits of metal when it blew apart, shattering a window and causing rapid cabin depressurization, the NTSB said.
 In 2018, the NTSB said two passengers eventually pulled Riordan, who was buckled into her seat, back inside the plane.

-CFM International, the engine manufacturer, is a transatlantic joint venture between General Electric Co (GE.N) and France’s Safran SA (SAF.PA).
+CFM International, the engine manufacturer, is a transatlantic joint venture between General Electric Co and France’s Safran SA.

 Reporting by David Shepardson; Editing by Gerry Doyle, Alex Richardson and Dan Grebler